-In the beginning of my French ancestry quest, all I had was my grandmother’s name, great-grandparent’s names and the countries they came from (France & Belgium).
+In the beginning, my French ancestry quest started in 1998.
+All I had was the names of my paternal grandmother’s , great-grandparent’s and the countries they came from .
 Beyond that, I knew nothing, absolutely nothing.
 Here in the states, I searched and ordered every kind of US document, death, probate, marriage, birth, ships lists, schools, newspaper clippings I could find on my father’s maternal long-dead family.
-Each piece took me a step further to trace them back to France and Belgium. them.
+Each piece took me a step further to trace them back to France and Belgium.
 It wasn’t until I came across a naturalization record in the US (the Belgian side), and a death record in Québec (the French side) that I had my big break.

 Because of family skeletons, ‘wicked aunts’ and ugly family dysfunctions, my father did not past down any additional family information (nor the language of which he knew but denied he did) of them to me or my four brothers.
 In fact, he was very secretive about his mother and her parents.
 He seemed ashamed of them but wouldn’t give a reason why.
-And we all know what happens when holding secrets does to inquisitive minds of tweens.
+And we all know what happens when holding secrets does to inquisitive minds of teens.
 You just NEED to know!
 That’s another story.

-How was an English language only person to find and gather the information if you didn’t know the language?
-That was a major block; you visit a website in French, now what?
-How can you find a French Genealogist or volunteer for free who will help you translate or tell you what the website or document says or tell you where to go and how to do it?
+Now what?
+Where does one start?
+How can one find a French Genealogist volunteer to help translate or tell you what the website or document says?
 One who can read the sloppy handwriting on documents?
-One that will help you understand the French church and government way of genealogy recording?
+Someone that would share genealogy trees to share?
+One that will help you understand the French Catholic church and government way of recording vital genealogy information?
 One who could decipher Latin in early church records?

 I just cried “help” and wonderful people came to the rescue.